-Course Objectives : The primary objective of this course is Course Outcome: The students will be aware of the to develop familiarity with various approximation methods formal structure of the subject and will get equipped with applied to atomic, nuclear and solid-state physics and to the techniques of angular momentum, perturbation theory scattering, which include: Time-independent perturbation and scattering theory so that they can use these in various theory and variational method. branches of physics as per their requirement.
+Course Objectives: The primary objective of this Course Outcome: The students will be aware of the course is to develop familiarity with various formal structure of the subject and will get equipped approximation methods applied to atomic, nuclear and with the techniques of angular momentum, solid-state physics and to scattering, which include: 1 0 Time-independent perturbation theory and variational method. their requirement. · · · · · · · · ·

 Angular Momentum: The angular momentum operators and their representation in spherical polar coordinates, solution of Schrodinger equation for spherically symmetric potentials, spherical harmonics, Angular momentum matrices and Pauli spin matrices, Connection between spin and statistics, Addition of angular momentum, Calculation of Clebsch-Gordan coefficients, Coupling of orbital and spin angular momentum.
 Wigner-Eckart theorem and its applications.
-Symmetries, conservation laws, degeneracy.
+Symmetries, conservation laws, degeneracy